amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 An `export` clause declares a name for an existing macro and appends the macro to the macro table.
 * If the reference to the existing macro is followed by a name, the existing macro is appended to the exported macro array with the latter name instead of the original name, if any.
+  In this way, an anonymous macro can be given a name.
   An error must be signaled if that name already appears in the exported macro array.
 * If the reference to the existing macro is followed by `null`, the macro is appended to the exported macro array without a name, regardless of whether the macro has a name.